ncatlab/nlab-content/pages/8/0/5/0/508/content.md

 =--
 =--

-This page compiles pointers related to:
+This page is to record the reference:

 * [[Saunders MacLane]],

+  \linebreak

   **Categories for the Working Mathematician**

+  \linebreak

   Graduate Texts in Mathematics **5**